dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         SELECT * FROM dbo.Blah;
     END

-Which selects ALL records from the "Blah" table in the "dbo" schema.
+Which selects ALL records from the *Blah* table in the *dbo* schema.
+So in our example we will assume the *Blah* table is defined and populated as below.

     CREATE TABLE Blah (
         [Id]    INT
     ,   [Name]  VARCHAR(50)
+    );
+    INSERT INTO Blah
+    (
+        [Id]
+    ,   [Name]
     )
+    VALUES
+    (
+        1
+    ,   'Sid'
+    );

-For this procedure we need to define a class that will represent a row of data in our results.
-We need a property in this class to match the name and data type of each of the fields in the row of the results returned from the "StoredProcedureWithoutParameters" stored procedure
+As this procedure returns data we need to define a class that will represent a row of data in our result *RecordSet*.
+For each field in the *RecordSet* we need a property in this class to represent it.
+The property must match the *Name* and *DataType* of the field it represents in the *RecordSet* row returned.
+So in the example case of the "StoredProcedureWithoutParameters" stored procedure we are looking at a class which contains an *Id* property of type *int* and a *Name* property of type *string*, as below.

-    internal class StoredProcedureWithoutParametersReturntype
+    internal class StoredProcedureWithoutParametersReturnType
     {
         int Id { get; set; }
         string Name { get; set; }
     }

-We need to to define a class that represnts the result set for the rpocedure.
-As Stroed procedures can return multiple recordsets we need the resultset will have one or more collections of return types.
-For this storedprocedure we need only one
+As the framework is capable of handling Stored procedures which can return *Multiple RecodSets* in a *ResultSet* we need to to define a class that represents the *ResultSet* for the Stored Procedure.
+The *ResultSet* will have one or more properties which are collections of *ReturnTypes*.
+As this Stored Procedure only returns one *RecordSet* we need only one property in the *ResultSet*.
+We must remember to instantiate the *RecordSet* in the constructor for the *ResultSet* before use.

     internal class StoredProcedureWithoutParametersResultSet
     {
-        public List<StoredProcedureWithoutParametersReturntype> RecordSet { get; set; }
+        public List<StoredProcedureWithoutParametersReturnType> RecordSet { get; set; }

         public StoredProcedureWithoutParametersResultSet()
         {
-            RecordSet = new List<StoredProcedureWithoutParametersReturntype>();
+            RecordSet = new List<StoredProcedureWithoutParametersReturnType>();
         }
     }

-We must ensure the RecordSet is instantiated before use.
 We now need to define a class which represents the stored procedure it self.
-First we will define the class the verbose way, in which we will define the return type **StoredProcedureWithoutParametersReturntype** in the **TReturn** type parameter and the lack of parameters for the stored procedure using the **NullStoredProcedureParameters** class in the **TParameters** type parameter.
+First we will define the class the verbose way, inheriting from **StoredProcedureBase** where we would have to define the return type **StoredProcedureWithoutParametersResultSet** in the **TReturn** type parameter and the lack of parameters for the stored procedure using the **NullStoredProcedureParameters** class in the **TParameters** type parameter.

     internal class StoredProcedureWithoutParameters
         : StoredProcedureBase<StoredProcedureWithoutParametersResultSet, NullStoredProcedureParameters>
     {
-        public StoredProcedureWithoutParameters()
+        public StoredProcedureWithoutParameters2()
             : base(new NullStoredProcedureParameters())
         {
         }
     }

-As this is a common stored procedure scenario the framework also contains another base class to make definition of this kind of stored procedure less verbose.
-This base class is the **NoParametersStoredProcedureBase**
+However, as this format of Stored Procedure is a common scenario the framework also contains another base class to make definition of this kind of stored procedure a little less verbose.
+This best base class to use in this case is the **NoParametersStoredProcedureBase**.
+Again we do not need to worry about a constructor as the **NoParametersStoredProcedureBase** base class handles supplying the *NullStoredProcedureParameters* to it's base class (the *StoredProcedureBase* class) for us, which allows us to define the procedure like so:

     internal class StoredProcedureWithoutParameters
         : NoParametersStoredProcedureBase<StoredProcedureWithoutParametersResultSet>
     {
     }

+**PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED BELOW FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**
+**PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED BELOW FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**
+**PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED BELOW FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**

 ### A Stored Procedure with Parameters but without a Return Type
 The next stored procedure in complexity is a procedure that takes a parameter but does not return a result set.
 For example a **DeleteById** stored procedure.
 So taking the example stored procedure below which deletes a record from the Blah table based upon the Id.